Third in my series of men who don’t get it posting at @everydaysexism.

 Adding the two figures, of the 180 actual prosecuted cases, at most 15 of the defendants will be genuinely innocent.

-Yet only 40% (72) will be convicted.
-If we assume there are no unjust convictions, then the remaining 60% of cases (108) will include the 15 genuinely innocent men.
-93 of the acquitted will, in fact, be guilty.
+Yet only 40% (72) will be convicted and the remaining 60% of cases (108) including the 15 genuinely innocent men means that 93 of the acquitted will, in fact, be guilty.

 Update October 2016:

 After a referral to the court of appeal by the criminal cases review commission, Evans has now been acquitted of the crime of rape.
 Whatever the rights or wrongs of that situation, in the eyes of the law, Evans is now innocent of the crime of rape.
 I leave the text below as a record of my thoughts on the case as it stood at the time of writing.